-Work Detail/Saturday (WD):
+Work Detail (WD):

 Student is assigned a task to be completed within a given time frame or until the objective of the task has been met.
 Examples might include picking up trash or cleaning an assigned area.
-Students can also be assigned Saturday Detention on any predetermined Saturday and time; parents/guardians will be given at least 48 hours notice.

 Friday Detention (FD):